sergkukuev/piv_worker/PIVWorker/ReadMe.txt

 PIVWorker.h
     This is the main header file for the DLL.
-It declares the CPIVWorkerApp class.
+It declares the CPIVWorkerWorkerApp class.

 PIVWorker.cpp
     This is the main DLL source file.
-It contains the class CPIVWorkerApp.
+It contains the class CPIVWorkerWorkerApp.

 PIVWorker.rc
     This is a listing of all of the Microsoft Windows resources that the